Frightful Four: Fictional team biography

 After Deadpool failed to deliver Dracula's bride Shiklah in time, Dracula created a literal Frightful Four consisting of Brood mercenary Xzax, Marcus the Centaur, N'Kantu, the Living Mummy, and Frankenstein's Monster.
 Except for Frankenstein's Monster, the entire team was killed by Deadpool.

 Membership

 First appearing in Fantastic Four #36, and led by the Wizard, the team was put together to fight against the Fantastic Four.

-Wannabees
+Wannabes

-The wannabees were a group of superhumans who gathered in response to an advertisement to join the team.
+The wannabes were a group of superhumans who gathered in response to an advertisement to join the team.